Home

 Set yourself up somewhere where you are comfortable and have plenty of light, lay your sword on the table and prop it up with a block of wood or something similar.

-Using even, measured strokes at a 30 degree angle, proceed to roughly begin shaping the edge with your file.
+Using even, measured strokes at a 30 degree angle, proceed to begin shaping the edge with your file - counting strokes one at a time down the length of the blade one way, then turning it over and doing the same thing on the other side .

-Pay attention that you don’t take too much of one side – just keep turning the blade over until a rough edge starts to appear.
-It will look very rough at this point, but don’t let that worry you – you will refine the swords appearance in the next two stages.
+Pay attention that you don't take too much of one side, just keep filing and turning the blade over until a rough edge starts to appear.
+It will look very rough at this point, but don't let that worry you, you will refine the swords appearance in the next two stages.

 Now get out your trusty whetstone and apply a thin film of oil to the surface.